Broadfin shark

 The broadfin shark (Lamiopsis temminckii) is a tropical whaler shark, characterized by the broad shape of its pectoral fins.
 They are classified as requiem sharks of the family Carcharhinidae.
 This is one of two species in the genus Lamiopsis, the other being the Borneo broadfin shark (Lamiopsis tephrodes).
 The broadfin shark is native to the northern Indian Ocean, and is found close to shore.
 Its current status according to the IUCN is endangered.

+Etymology

+The shark is named in honor of Coenraad Jacob Temminck, the director of the Rijksmuseum van Natuurlijke Historie in Leiden, Netherlands.

 Description

 Females and males of the broadfin shark species are sexually dimorphic.
 Females, on average, are larger than males, and it is reported that males mature at a smaller size than females.
 The reported size of females has decreased when compared with previous recordings of the species, with the new maximum size of females being around 175 cm, while the reported size of males has increased.
 Another way to tell males and females apart is by looking at the end of their pelvic fins, as males possess calcified claspers (external appendage that aid in reproduction) on the ends of their pelvic fins.